-We took our time for reaching a stable state in LUATEX.
-Among the reasons is the fact that most was experimented with in CONTEXT.
-It took many man-years to decide what to keep and how to do things.
-Of course there are places when things can be improved and it might happen in LUAMETATEX.
-Contrary to what is sometimes suggested, the LUATEX-CONTEXT MKIV combination (assuming matched versions) has been quite stable.
+We took our time for reaching a stable state in LuaTeX.
+Among the reasons is the fact that most was experimented with in ConTeXt.
+It took many years of work to decide what to keep and how to do things.
+Of course there are places when things can be improved and it might happen in LuametaTeX.
+Contrary to what is sometimes suggested, the LuateX-ConTeXt MkIV combination (assuming matched versions) has been quite stable.
 It made no sense otherwise.
-Most CONTEXT functionality didn't change much at the user level.
+Most ConTeXt functionality didn't change much at the user level.
 Of course there have been issues, as is natural with everything new and beta, but we have a fast update cycle.

-The same is true for LUAMETATEX and CONTEXT LMTX: it can be used for production as usual and in practice CONTEXT users tend to use the beta releases, which proves this.
+The same is true for Luametatex and Context Lmtx: it can be used for production as usual and in practice Context users tend to use the beta releases, which proves this.
 Of course, if you use low level features that are experimental you're on your own.
-Also, as with LUATEX it might take many years before a long term stable is defined.
-The good news is that, the source code being part of the CONTEXT distribution, there is always a properly working, more or less long term stable, snapshot.
+Also, as with Luatex it might take many years before a long term stable is defined.
+The good news is that, the source code being part of the Context distribution, there is always a properly working, more or less long term stable, snapshot.